 Super Street Fighter 2 HD Remix was originally going to be a graphical update of Super Street Fighter 2 Turbo, but along the way some magic happened.
 HD Remix is now a completely new Street Fighter game—the 6th installment in the SF2 series.
-You get the classic gameplay of Super Turbo and the new HD Remix game in the same package, now available on both Xbox Live Arcade and PlayStation Network.
+It has the classic gameplay of Super Turbo and the new HD Remix game in the same package.
+It's for Xbox360 and PlayStation 3.

-I'd like to explain how the gameplay changed SF HD Remix and the reasoning behind all the changes, but first I'll introduce myself.
-I'm David Sirlin, and I oversaw all the gameplay in HD Remix, so I deserve both your praise and criticism for all game balance issues.
+I'd like to explain how the gameplay changed SF HD Remix and the reasoning behind all the changes, but first I'll give you some background about me.
+I oversaw all the gameplay in HD Remix, so I deserve both your praise and criticism for all game balance issues (though not any business issues).
 I've played Street Fighter since Street Fighter 1.
-I've competed in Street Fighter tournaments for 16 years and for 11 years I've helped organize and run the tournament series that started out as B3 and has now become the international Evolution Championships.
+As of the time of the game's development, I had competed in Street Fighter tournaments for 16 years and for 11 years I had helped organize and run the tournament series that started out as B3 and has now become the international Evolution Championships.
 I represented the United States in Super Street Fighter 2 Turbo in Japan's Super Battle Opera tournament and I narrated much of Bang the Machine, a documentary film about the Street Fighter community.
 For years, I've been a care-taker of the franchise, helping to present the games in the best way in Capcom Classics Collection 1, 2, and Remixed.

 And then I had the honor and burden of improving upon what I consider the very best Street Fighter game ever: Super Turbo.
 Many people said it's impossible to improve upon the polished gem of ST and there were lots of obstacles to even getting this new gameplay in the game.
 Dozens and dozens of times people told me I couldn't do it, wasn't allowed to do it, and other discouraging things.
 Wayne Gretzky said, "You miss 100% of the shots you don't take," so I took my shot.